KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Tesla by mattdy](https://github.com/mattdy/MMM-Tesla)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v4` in file `checkFormat.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v4` in file `checkFormat.yml`: Replace it with v5.
-3. Recommendation: Found `npm run` in file `checkFormat.yml`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `checkFormat.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `uses: actions/checkout@v4` in file `formatting.yml`: Replace it with v5.
+3. Recommendation: Found `uses: actions/checkout@v4` in file `formatting.yml`: Replace it with v5.
-5. Recommendation: Found `npm run` in file `formatting.yml`: Replace it with `node --run`.
+4. Recommendation: Found `npm run` in file `formatting.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-6. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-Tesla.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Tesla.js`: It looks like a package is loaded via CDN.
+6. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Tesla.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-8. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-9. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-10. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: The README seems not to have an update section (like `## Update`).
+10. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-12. Recommendation: The README seems to have a modules array (Found `modules: [`).
+11. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-13. Recommendation: The README seems to have a config example without a trailing comma.
+12. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-14. Deprecated: Found `require('request')` in file `teslafi.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+13. Deprecated: Found `require('request')` in file `teslafi.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-15. Deprecated: Found `require('request')` in file `tessie.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+14. Deprecated: Found `require('request')` in file `tessie.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-16. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+15. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-17. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+16. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-18. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+17. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-19. Recommendation: There is no CHANGELOG file.
+18. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-20. Recommendation: There is no CODE_OF_CONDUCT file.
+19. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-21. Recommendation: ESLint is not in the dependencies or devDependencies.
+20. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-22. Recommendation: No lint script found in package.json.
+21. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-23. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+22. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-Tesla3 by usncahill](https://github.com/usncahill/MMM-Tesla3)